frozeek/xhive/README.md

   end
 end

-mapper = Xhive::Mapper.map_resource(site, posts_page, 'posts', 'index', post.id, 'MyPolicyClass')
+mapper = Xhive::Mapper.map_resource(site, posts_page, 'posts', 'show', post.id, 'MyPolicyClass')

 # It will only use the page if the user is an adult from the US
 render_page_with @post.id, :post => @post, :user => @user